Usyk walks away from Fury undisputed fight talks

 The WBA will now look to order Usyk to defend his belt against mandatory challenger Daniel Dubois.

-The 25-year-old Briton and the WBA were prepared to allow the undisputed fight to happen, but Dubois, who is also promoted by Warren, will now push for the bout to happen next.
+The 25-year-old Briton and the WBA were prepared to allow the undisputed fight to happen, but Dubois, who is also promoted by Warren, will now push to face Ukrainian Usyk next.

 - The dangerous rise of Andrew Tate: Enter the world of the social media personality’s multi-level marketing scheme and webcam business